ellisraputri/Exercise1-DataStructureTA/README.md

 <details>
 <summary>&ensp;<b>Encapsulation</b></summary>

-- The animal class some private attributes, like nucleus, species, size, and existence of wing.
-It also has the getter and setter functions for the attributes, except the nucleus (since it's already declared as static and final).
+- The animal class some private attributes, like species, size, and existence of wing.
+It also has the getter and setter functions for the attributes.
 So, if the user wants to do something with the attributes, the user has to use the getter and the setter.
 And, this is the encapsulation part of this code.
 It prevents user to change or access the attributes directly.

 <br>
 </details>